-(1) February 22: Turn in a 3000-word encyclopedia entry on of the Elementary and Secondary Education Act.
+(1) October 5: Before class, send me an electronic copy of a 3000-word encyclopedia entry on of the Elementary and Secondary Education Act.
 The entry should describe the 1965 law, Race to the Top, and the Every Student Succeeds Act.
 What was the original justification?
 What are each of the titles?
 How did the reauthorizations change the law and intentions?
 What has been controversial about ESEA over time?
 Write the entry with at least 10 academic sources, subheadings, and formatted in the style of an academic article (see here).
+As an EP course, students will have a chance to revise the paper for up to a one-letter grade improvement due one week after I return the paper with comments.